tfc/tfc.github.io/_posts/2016-06-16-cpp_template_compile_time_brainfuck_interpreter.md

 |`[`|Beginning of a loop.
 Execute it, if the tape cursor value is not 0.
 Skip the whole loop, if it is 0.|
 |`]`|End of a loop.
 Move program cursor to beginning of the loop.|

-Any other character in a brainfuck program is ignored (Spaces can be used for nicer to read indentation etc.)
+Any other character in a brainfuck program is ignored (spaces can be used for nicer to read indentation etc.)

 ### Examples:

 #### Simple Print Loop

-The following program reads a value from the user, then prints and decrements it in a loop:
+The following program reads a value from the user input, then prints and decrements it in a loop:

 `,[.-]`